kennytilton/MatrixJS/README.md

 # Matrix
 > ma·trix ˈmātriks *noun* an environment in which something else takes form. *Origin:* Latin, female animal used for breeding, parent plant, from *matr-*, *mater*

 Welcome to Matrix, a family of simple but expressive and efficient web and mobile development frameworks.
 Current variants exist for [Javascript](https://github.com/kennytilton/MatrixJS/tree/master/js/matrixjs) and [ClojureScript](https://github.com/kennytilton/MatrixJS/tree/master/cljs/matrix).
-Follow those links to TodoMVC implementations using each.
+Follow those links to TodoMVC implementations built with each.
 A React Native incarnation is in the works.
 All frameworks are driven at runtime by JS or CLJS ports of the [Cells](https://github.com/kennytilton/cells) dataflow/reactive engine.
 #### A quick note on the name
 In the movie, the matrix harnessed humans to suck energy from them.
 In English, a matrix provides the conditions for new things to come to life.
 The dataflow component of this library animates a proxy web page so it continuously, transparently, and incrementally drives an actual browser page in reaction to runtime events.
-Hence "matrix".

-Here is a bit more on simplicity, expressive power, and run-time performance:
+It brings our code to life.
 #### Simplicity
 The first element of simplicity is that the page is generated as if it were conventional HTML, with a library of functions whose API closely parallels HTML.

-Here is a bit of the HTML provided by the TodoMVC challenge as a starting point:
+Here is a bit of the HTML provided by the TodoMVC challenge:
 ````html
 <header class="header">
   <h1>todos</h1>
   <input class="new-todo" placeholder="What needs to be done?" autofocus>
 </header>
 ````
-And here is how that would be authored in MatrixJS:
+And here is how that looks in MatrixJS:
 ````javascript
 header({class: "header"}, c => [
   h1("todos"),